-Fine Motor, Art and Practical Life Activities
+Fine Motor, Art, and Practical Life Activities

 I will start by describing fine motor activities.
 Natural loose parts are fantastic tools for working on the sand.
 Children are free to create patterns, pictures, and prints – activities that foster creativity and prepare them for writing.

 Finally, the poppers came in handy.
 The children were exploring colors.
 Here the child was squirting yellow water into a blue popper tray.
-As a result, she observed that water slightly turned green.
+As a result, she observed that the water slightly turned green.

 Rainbow colors are such a happy theme for children to explore.
 I have noticed that transferring activities engage children and boost their concentration abilities in a major way.